 - Clean up.
 Keep your home clean and clear of anything that might lure rodents or insects inside.
 This includes traps and poisons, because they work by attracting the target to them – and then their untimely demise.

 - Seal up.
 Blocking potential entry points such as cracks along your home’s foundation, holes in window screens, and gaps beneath doors will make it harder for pests to get into your home.

 - Pouch up.
 Create a scent-based barrier to make pests Stay Away®.
-Natural pest repellent pouches cover up the smells that rodents and insects are attracted to (like food) and block the scent trails they use to communicate with one another.
+Botanical pest repellent pouches cover up the smells that rodents and insects are attracted to (like food) and block the scent trails they use to communicate with one another.
 Scent-based barriers also stop their ability to sense predators.
 They will chose to avoid the area altogether.

 Don’t wait to see if this year is just like the last, stop the problem before it begins!